From £27,395

 Of course, being a full hybrid, it's the kind of compact family car that's likely to prove particularly efficient around town, where its economy figures could reach upwards of 70mpg.

 Priced from less than £30,000, it's also good value compared with hybrid rivals.
-The cheapest Nissan Qashqai e-Power is more than 10% dearer, for instance, and the Kia Sportage Hybrid is pricier still.
+The cheapest Qashqai e-Power is more than 10% dearer, for instance, and the Sportage Hybrid is pricier still.

-Key to its appeal with both families and fleets is its relatively low CO2 emissions figure of 107g/km, helping it to beat the Qashqai (142g/km) and Sportage (129g/km).
-You can buy the latter car with a plug-in hybrid powertrain to further reduce CO2, but this pushes its price further above that of the Symbioz.
+Key to its appeal with both families and fleets is its low CO2 emissions figure of 97g/km, beating the Qashqai's (142g/km) and Sportage's (129g/km).
+You can buy the Sportage with a plug-in hybrid powertrain to further reduce CO2, but this pushes its price further above that of the Symbioz.

 VERDICT